jinkiat-chong/Visualization--Loading-of-a-Beam-/README.md

 **Visualization--Loading-of-a-Beam-**
-Loading of a Beam is a Python application that allows users to analyze and visualize beams by calculating reaction forces, bending moments, and shear force diagrams.
+"Loading of a Beam" is a Python application that allows users to analyze and visualize beams by calculating reaction forces, bending moments, and shear force diagrams.
 The program provides options to input data manually or read data from a file in a specific format.
 It supports different types of beams, such as simply supported, overhanging, and cantilever beams, and utilizes the Turtle graphics library to visually represent the beams, shear force diagrams, and bending moment diagrams.

 **How to Run the Program**
 1. Clone or download the repository to your local machine.